BEAST-Fitting/beast/docs/workflow.rst

      $ python -m beast.tools.run.make_ast_inputs --random_seds

-How the sources are placed in the image is determined by the ast.source_density_table variable.
+How the sources are placed in the image is determined by the ast_source_density_table variable.

 1. datamodel.ast_source_density_table is set to `filebase_sourceden_map.hd5`: